RitikaSethi236/RitikaSethi236/README.md

-- 👋 Hi, I’m Ritika Sethi!
+- 👋 Hi there, I’m Ritika Sethi!
 - 👀 I’m currently pursuing my undergraduation in Computer Science and Engineering.
 - 🌱 My Skills include HTML, CSS, JavaScript, Wordpress, Canva and programming in C, C++, Python.
 - 📫 You can reach me at ritikasethi236@gmail.com